Francesco Crispi: Giolitti and Cavallotti's accusations

 In 1894 he was threatened with expulsion from the Masonic Grande Oriente d'Italia for being too friendly towards the Catholic Church.
 He had previously been strongly anticlerical but had become convinced of the need for rapprochement with the Papacy.

-At the end of 1894, his long-time rival Giovanni Giolitti tried to discredit Crispi submitting to parliament a few documents that were supposed to ruin it.
+At the end of 1894, his long-time rival Giovanni Giolitti tried to discredit Crispi by submitting to parliament a few documents that were supposed to ruin it.
 It was actually some old papers attesting loans contracted by Crispi and his wife with the Banca Romana.

 Moreover, Crispi's uncompromising suppression of disorder, and his refusal to abandon either the Triple Alliance or the Eritrean colony, or to forsake his Minister of the Treasury, Sidney Sonnino, caused a breach with the radical leader Felice Cavallotti.
 Cavallotti began a campaign of defamation against him.
-Cavallotti himself proposed to establish a commission, which should investigate about the relations between Crispi and Banca Romana.
+Cavallotti himself proposed to establish a commission, which should investigate the relations between Crispi and Banca Romana.

 On 15 December the commission published its report and this caused some riots in the Chamber.
-Crispi, in defense of the institutions, submitted to the King a decree to dissolve parliament.
+Crispi, in defence of the institutions, submitted to the King a decree to dissolve parliament.
 On 13 January 1895 Umberto I dissolved the parliament and Giolitti, who was under trial for the bank scandal, was forced to move to Berlin, because his parliamentary immunity expired, and the risk of being arrested.

 Giolitti and Cavallotti's attacks were soon renewed more fiercely than ever.
 They produced little effect and the general election of 1895 gave Crispi a huge majority of 334 seats out of 508.
 On 25 June 1895, Crispi refused a request to allow a parliamentary inquiry into his role in the Banca Romana scandal, saying as a prime minister he felt he was "invulnerable" because he had "served Italy for 53 years".
 Despite his majority, Crispi preferred to rule via royal decree instead of getting legislation passed by parliament, leading to concerns about authoritarianism.